Gulp1n/Study-Tools/BUILD.md

 ```
 npm run build
 ```
-congrats, you have build the thing.
+congrats, you build the thing.

 ## load debug mode
 on chromium just select the projects root folder.